mongodb/mongo-java-driver/driver-core/src/test/resources/server-discovery-and-monitoring/README.rst

 Test Phases
 ~~~~~~~~~~~

-For each phase in the file, parse the "responses" array.
+For each phase in the file:

-Pass in the responses in order to the driver code.
+#.
+Parse the "responses" array.
+Pass in the responses in order to the driver
-If a response is the empty object `{}`, simulate a network error.
+   code.
+If a response is the empty object ``{}``, simulate a network error.

+#.
+Parse the "applicationErrors" array.
+For each element, simulate the given
+   error as if it occurred while running an application operation.
+Note that
+   it is sufficient to construct a mock error and call the procedure which
+   updates the topology, e.g.
+   ``topology.handleApplicationError(address, generation, maxWireVersion, error)``.

 For non-monitoring tests,
 once all responses are processed, assert that the phase's "outcome" object